hyarlagadda/beautiful-jekyll/_posts/2017-01-03-Why-you-should-switch-to-Scala-from-Java.md

 * Runs on well known Java JVM environment
 * Strong support of Testing (Unit testing frameworks - ScalaTest)
 * Pattern matching (not regular expressions)
+* Forget NullPointerExceptions as Option's will make your code safe
 * You can reuse your existing Java libraries from Scala

 To try some of these samples [download](http://scala-ide.org/) Eclipse IDE for Scala.